 + PRO: Cheap rental cars and plenty of public transport

 Ireland’s size makes travelling the country exceedingly easy.
 Rental cars are incredibly cheap, and buses run between cities, as do trains.
 Public transport in Ireland is heavily relied on.
-If you are moving to Ireland, make sure to figure out local train and bus times, as both are readily available.
+If you are moving to Ireland, ensure you figure out local train and bus times, as both are readily available.

 - CON: Delays and expensive fuel